What are the normal steps involved in a real estate transaction?

 Buyers carry out due diligence, which is particularly important for assessing any environmental issues and liabilities.
 In addition, due diligence provides an opportunity to verify whether there are any liens on the real estate.
 Due diligence typically takes place prior to the execution of the contract, but the parties are free to agree for it to be carried out afterwards.
 The contracts will then normally contain specific protection measures for the buyer during the due diligence period, such as an exclusive right to buy.

 Common elements of contracts for both asset and share deals include a description and identification of the parties and the subject of the contract (ie the real estate or shares being sold), as well as a clear description of the price.
-If these elements are absent the purchase agreement is invalid.
+A sale and purchase agreement comes into existence and is binding on the parties when there is an agreement between the seller and the purchase on the price and the property sold.

 A share deal only transfers ownership of the company owning or holding the real estate.
 A notarial deed is not required, and a private agreement is sufficient.